-Regardless of any other differences we may have, these three foundational truths are common to all of us.
 I bet you’re a lot different than many members of your own family, but somehow you manage to come together on holidays and get along.
 Why?
 Because you have something important in common.
 Guess what?
-All of us may be different racially, economically or culturally, but we also have something important in common: we are members of the human family.
-There is no “other side” when it comes to family.
-All of us have something for which we can be praised, and something we can do better.
+Most of us are different racially, economically, or politically but we also have something important in common: we are all members of the human family.

 What we all need to do is take an honest look at our own shortcomings before we point a finger at someone else, then adopt Jesus’ view toward those we’ve thought of in an adversarial way.
 Jesus was, after all, the master of counter-intuitive compassion.
 He famously taught, “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, ‘Love your enemies and pray for those who persecute you, so that you may be sons of your Father who is in heaven’” (Matthew 5:43-45).